Friday, October 4, 2019

-National Cybersecurity Awareness Month (NCAM) – observed every October – was created by the U.S. Department of Homeland Security and the National Cyber Security Alliance to raise awareness about the importance of cybersecurity.
-This October, NCAM is commemorating its 15th year as an annual initiative to ensure families, communities, businesses and the country’s infrastructure are better protected against cybercrimes.
+Throughout the month, the U.S. Department of Homeland Security and the National Cyber Security Alliance will raise awareness of the importance of cybersecurity to ensure families, communities, businesses and the country’s infrastructure are better protected against cybercrimes.

-Cybercrimes come in many forms like identity theft, financial fraud and online bullying and can cause harm and sometimes financial ruin for victims.
+Cybercrimes come in many forms, such as identity theft, financial fraud and online bullying and can cause great emotional harm and sometimes financial ruin for victims.

-In 2017, Gov. Eric Holcomb made an executive order to continue the Indiana Executive Council on Cybersecurity to combat hacking and cyberattacks on individuals and organizations.
+To ensure our state is at the forefront of cybersecurity, Holcomb made an executive order in 2017 to continue the Indiana Executive Council on Cybersecurity (IECC), which combats hacking and cyberattacks on individuals and organizations.